When Team Drama Keeps Repeating — and You’re Stuck in the Middle

 Instead of rescuing, move toward coaching:

-• Step in directly only when safety, ethics, or boundaries are at stake
+• Step in directly only when it truly requires leadership intervention

 This shift builds capability, not dependency — and it protects your energy.